 The LCD display mainly shows the operating parameters:

 1, the charging voltage of the solar panel

 3, the amount of power of solar panels (aka how much electricity is outputted)

 4, the capacity of the battery

 8, the amount of power used

 There are many manufacturers of solar controllers on the market, and the models are different.
-Reading the manual carefully and follow the instruction to set the controller parameters is recommended.
+Reading the manual carefully and following instructions to set the controller parameters is recommended.
 The technical parameters displayed will be other.

-The values displayed on the LCD display help the user understand the working status of the entire solar system.
-LCD display Features easy to understand, clear and intuitive, which is also the scientific basis for users to judge whether the solar system works normally or not.
+The values on the LCD display help the user understand the operational status of the entire solar system.
+LCD display Features are easy to understand, clear and intuitive, which is also the scientific basis for users to judge whether the solar system works normally or not.